 From only two resistors and one capacitor it can create 10 different frequencies .
 That makes it a very interesting chip, especially for those interested in audio and synthesizers.

 |CEXT||9||Input||Connection for external capacitor|

 |CLK||11||Input||Clock input/Oscillator pin|

 A binary ripple counter is a circuit made up of flip-flops in series.
 The output of one is connected to the CLK input of the next.
 The CLK input of the flip-flop on the left is the counter input.

-Instead of just four flip-flops like in the example above, the 4060 IC has 14 flip-flops in series.
+Instead of just four flip-flops like in the example above, the CD4060 has 14 flip-flops in series.
 This means it can count up to 16383 (the maximum value of 14 bits).

-The 4060 also has a built-in oscillator that makes it possible to create a clock pulse to automatically increase the counter.
-This makes the 4060 a timer circuit that can be used to select between different time delays, depending on which Q-output you use.
+It also has a built-in oscillator that makes it possible to create a clock pulse to automatically increase the counter.
+This makes the CD4060 a timer circuit that can be used to select between different time delays (or frequencies), depending on which Q-output you use.